tej-carpenter/tej-carpenter/README.md

 Here are some ideas to get you started:-->
 ---
-name: Tej Prakash Carpenter
+- name : Tej Prakash Carpenter
-age: 21
+- age  : 21
 ---

 - 🌱 I’m currently studying in NIT Trichy